Soup098/code_path_and101_project_three/README.md

 Submitted by: **Your Name Here**

-Time spent: **X** hours spent in total
+Time spent: 2.5 hours spent in total

 ## Summary

-**Name of your app** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+Bluesky for Magpies is the next big social app for abnoxious birds!

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: 🐦‍⬛🤖💯

-## Application Features
+Buttons and birds

 <!-- (This is a comment) Please be sure to change the [ ] to [x] for any features you completed.
 If a feature is not checked [x], you might miss the points for that item! -->

 The following REQUIRED features are completed:

-- [ ] Pick an app screenshot to duplicate
+- [X] Pick an app screenshot to duplicate
   - Be sure to add the screenshot to "Chosen Screenshot" below.
-- [ ] Create a runnable app that displays an Animal Version of your chosen screenshot
+- [X] Create a runnable app that displays an Animal Version of your chosen screenshot
-- [ ] Layout uses one (1) or more ConstraintLayout
+- [X] Layout uses one (1) or more ConstraintLayout
-- [ ] Layout uses one (1) or more ImageView
+- [X] Layout uses one (1) or more ImageView
-- [ ] Layout uses three (3) or more TextViews
+- [X] Layout uses three (3) or more TextViews

 The following STRETCH features are implemented: